 Joining a club

 My first introduction to the Toronto Social scene was through a charity fundraiser.
 There was a call-out for organizers to come help, and I was one of six would had the skills that replied.
 I met some of the coolest people, worked on a project that we were all really passionate about, and made some close friends.
 That said, you don’t need to go all nerdy- I’ve met some amazing people joining a dodge-ball team.
 I mean who wouldn’t want to be friends after being hit with a dodge ball in the face for an hour?
-All it takes a drink afterwards to make it all better!
+All it takes a drink afterwards to make it all better.

 Taking a class

 Going back to school isn’t for everyone.
 I spent way too long in my graduate programs to want to sit in a academic class again, but there are tons of other “classes” that still interest me.
-I am particularly interested in web design, and photography, and really enjoyed my time in those classes.
+I am particularly interested in web design and photography, and really enjoyed my time in those classes.
 While I’m not a baker, I have taken baking classes at a recommendation of a friend, and had a blast.
 The best class, hands down, has been paint and wine.
 Let’s just leave it there.

 Join a Facebook Group

 One of my colleagues swore that her “Irish in Toronto” Facebook group was the reason she was able to adjust a lot easier than expected.
 Interest-based Facebook groups are great for finding your tribe.
 Don’t be shy if you want to suggest meeting up for drinks or coffee.
 You’d be surprised how many are up for it.
+Maybe even find a new hiking buddy to take you on a 1,5 meter distancing adventure.

 The point is that there is something for everyone.
 You just need to find a social activity that interests you.
 Meeting people can be hard, but it really doesn’t have to be work.
 The key is finding things that you enjoy doing anyway, and doing it a social setting.